iugamarian/materpi2/README.md

 # Fast install and configuration of Ubuntu Mate image for Raspberry Pi 2 and 3

 # Tested on Ubuntu 15.10 and 16.04

+On newer Ubuntu and Debian, bsdtar is in libarchive-tools